The problem is that Medicare is complex, with plans and parts and regulations and enrollment periods... it's a lot.

 To paint a better picture, we can look at the latest report from AHIP about what kinds of plans people are buying.

-Plan F saw a slight rise and fall, while Plan G and N saw a gradual increase over the 4-year timeframe.
+Plan F saw a slight rise and fall, while Plan G and N saw a gradual increase over the 5-year timeframe.

-It is important to know that starting January 1, 2020, Medigap plans sold to new people with Medicare won’t be allowed to cover the Part B deductible.
-Because of this, Plans C and F will no longer be available to people new to Medicare starting on January 1, 2020.
+It is important to know that as of January 1, 2020, Medigap plans sold to new people with Medicare won’t be allowed to cover the Part B deductible.
+Because of this, Plans C and F are no longer available to people new to Medicare starting on January 1, 2020.

 If a person has either of these 2 plans (or the high-deductible version of Plan F) or are covered by one of these plans before January 1, 2020, they can keep their plan.
 If they were eligible for Medicare before January 1, 2020, but not yet enrolled, they may be able to buy one of these plans.